dakshbhatnagar/dakshbhatnagar/README.md

 👨‍💻 **Experience**

-In his current role as a Data Analyst at QSS Global LLP, I have:
+In my current role as a Data Analyst at QSS Global LLP, I have:

 - Developed a real-time business criticality pipeline using Google Sheets, resulting in a 20% increase in data-driven decision-making efficiency.
 - Created automated visually engaging data visualizations using Looker, leading to a 15% improvement in data accessibility and decision-making.